 Bookkeeping is more than being good with numbers.
 It encompasses many soft skills and other abilities which wouldn’t spring to mind when you think of accountancy or bookkeeping.

 Bookkeeping is the gateway to the accounting sector.
-If you’re looking to work your way up in the industry, these are the top 10 skills that will make you a good bookkeeper.
+If you’re looking to work your way up in the industry, below are the top 10 skills that will make you a good bookkeeper.
+Also, if you’re considering a career in bookkeeping but are just starting out, it would be beneficial to review some of the online AAT bookkeeping courses we offer, including:

 OK, we know we said it’s more than being good with numbers, but being good with numbers is still the most important part of being a good bookkeeper.
 Numerical skills are essential when bookkeeping and accounting for obvious reasons, whether it be to balance the books or add up the total sum of a series of transactions.
 Addition, subtraction, multiplication and division are all skills that you should have, along with the confidence to use your ability in these areas.